Skip to content

 Description

 This recipe makes 900g of flour.
-You can change the amounts a little, as long as the store-bought gluten-free flour is about one-thirds of the whole mix.
+You can change the amounts a little, as long as the store-bought gluten-free flour is about one-third of the whole mix.
 Also, make sure your store-bought flour is largely rice or maize flour/cornflour-based, so that the texture complements that of the amaranth and browntop millet flours.
 Adding gluten-free store-bought flour will also ensure you won’t have to add xanthan gum or any other ingredient to make sure the dough sticks and doesn’t fall apart.
 Around 450g is usually enough for me to bake bread for four people.

 Ingredients